mlflow/mlflow/docs/source/models.rst

 All flavors support column-based signatures.

 Each column-based input and output is represented by a type corresponding to one of :py:class:`MLflow data types <mlflow.types.DataType>` and an optional name.
-The following example displays an MLmodel file excerpt containing the model signature for a classification model trained on the `Iris dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.
-The input has 4 named, numeric columns.
+Input columns can also be marked as ``optional``, indicating whether they are required as input to the model or can be omitted.
+The following example displays a modified MLmodel file excerpt containing the model signature for a classification model trained on the `Iris dataset <https://archive.ics.uci.edu/ml/datasets/iris>`_.
+The input has 4 named, numeric columns and 1 named, optional string column.
 The output is an unnamed integer specifying the predicted class.

 .. code-block:: yaml